Investing Brokerages & Advisors

 Product details

-• Includes a debit card that enables you to earn stock
+• Perks: Debit card that allows you to earn stock

-To use Stash, you must subscribe to one of two available plans.
-The Stash Growth plan is best suited for beginner investors, and it costs $3 per month ($32 per year).
-The upgraded Stash+ plan costs $9 per month ($97 per year) and is better if you're looking for more market insights or want to open custodial portfolios for your kids.
+A drawback with Stash is that you must subscribe to one of two paid plans.
+The Stash Growth plan is best for beginner investors and costs $3 per month.
+The upgraded Stash+ plan costs $12 per month and is better if you're looking for more market insights or want to open custodial portfolios for your kids.
+Additionally, Stash offers fewer investment options.

 Pros